 Check out the Psychology Today article for a synopsis of what the Speth & Speth study found.

-What do you think about their study?
-And what you have noticed about your own sleep "thinking" during the night?--whether you were dreaming, falling asleep, or just having random mental activity while dozing...
-Drop me line.
-I'm curious to know your thoughts.
+What have you noticed about your own sleep "thinking" during the night?—whether you were dreaming, falling asleep, or just having random mental activity while dozing...